collinfeight5/Extended-Kalman-Filter/README.md

 * Lidar measurements are red circles
 * Radar measurements are blue circles with an arrow pointing in the direction of the observed angle
 * Estimation markers are green triangles.

+The RMSE values correspond to the RMSE calculated between the ground-truth values and the predicted values calculated by the EKF project.

 ![alt text][image1]